Tanvir000Tonoy/2025/March2025.md

 [x] Enjoy talking with others
 [x] Bring a pack of date (khejur)
 [ ] Finish watching the videos regarding the ruby programming language

+[06.03.2025]
+Class = lab I have to participate in cos 10026 web technology project and we have completed an assignment in that class.
+I had another Class at the 6th floor I weared formal dress and I was looking smart.
+I did a lot of fun.
+There was an assignment but I already completed the assignment for first week. submitted the pdf file in the ed section .
+[x] Introduction to programming Assingment pdf submitted [x] Web Technology project lab class assingment

+[07.03.2025]
+I have to participate into the dedicated room at swinburne first one is lab for computer system , #Assignment1 , one Lecture about mathematics- study group , a simple question which answer will be 27, later I had the zumma namaz with Tanvir Shuvo , at the end the lab class / group project calss was interesting #Assignment1
+[ ] Computer system - logic gate logisim
+[ ] Preliminary Mathematics -
+            1. Class Assignment
+            2. Group project ( making a video that describe something)

+[08.03.2025]
+Today My ambition is completing all the due Assignments.
+I can do the logisim assignment though the group project from mathematics will not be in my favior...
 ```